opulo-inc/ohai/docs/order-fulfillment/index.md

 	- For example pack every order that had its shipping documents sorted into the `2-Tray OPF bin` before proceeding to the shipping documents sorted in the `4-Tray OPF bin`
 	- This will help prevent shipping customers more or less than of what they paid for
 - Check-off and write in your initials on the printed `Order-Packing-Checklist` **each time an order is packaged and taped shut**

+!!!note "The `Order-Packing-Checklist` lists what package type an order requires if you are unsure or found the shipping documents sorted into a vague pile"

 !!!warning "Serialization and OQC Form Requirements"
 	Shipments that contain a uniquely serialized product (LumenPnP, PCB Kit, Replacement Motherboards) must be logged in the [LumenPnP - Serial Tracker and OQC Form](https://docs.google.com/forms/d/e/1FAIpQLSddZwlLa26bw81xRC3UofJ12yaRr4eiF1ZQTFnbHVbXxjBo6A/viewform?usp=sharing)